Seabrook Island, South Carolina: History

 In 1666, British subject Lt.
 Col. Robert Sanford arrived on Seabrook as an explorer in royal service to King Charles II.
 By 1684, the local Stono Indians were persuaded to cede their lands to the proprietary government, which in turn sold the property to English settlers.

 During the American Revolutionary years, the island was used as a staging area for Hessian and British troops during the Siege of Charleston.
 In 1816, the island was sold to William Seabrook of nearby Edisto Island, hence the present name.
 Under Seabrook's ownership, the island was used for growing cotton.
 At the height of the Civil War, Seabrook sold the island to William Gregg, who rented the land to Charles Andell.

-After the turn of the century, the island was sold to sportsmen for hunting, fishing, and recreation.
+In 1917, the island was sold to sportsmen for hunting, fishing, and recreation; their club was known as the Kiawato Club, a portmanteau of Kiawah and Edisto, the two neighboring islands.
+Membership closed when the group had 50 members in 1918.
+The group's clubhouse at the mouth of the Edisto River, directly across from Rockville, was completed in 1918 on plans of architect David Hyer.
+The clubhouse was a 1 1/2-story, wooden building with six bedrooms on the first floor and a dormitory with many bunkbeds on the second floor.

+Victor Morawetz, the owner of Fenwick Hall (a nearby plantation), bought the club's holdings in 1936.
+He did not intend to make it his personal residence but to resell it to a friend who would use the clubhouse as a winter retreat.
+He acquired another 560 acres from the Andell family adjacent to the old Kiawato Club in 1938.

 In 1939, the Episcopal Diocese of South Carolina rented land on Seabrook to establish a summer camp for underprivileged children.
-In 1951, about 1408 acre of land were given to the church.
+In 1951, about 1408 acre of land, including the old Kiaweto Clubhouse, were given to the church by Mrs. Morawetz.

 In 1970, the diocese sold about 1100 acre to private developers who planned the private, residential community that Seabrook Island is today.
-Eighteen years later, the town of Seabrook was incorporated, and it celebrated a decade of private ownership and self-government in 1997.
+Seventeen years later, the town of Seabrook was incorporated, and it celebrated a decade of private ownership and self-government in 1997.